daandouwe/perceptron-dependency-parser/README.md

 - [ ] Understand which features matter.
 - [X] Perform full training till convergence.
 - [X] Make training parallel ('hogwild').
 Really easy, and perhaps even some regularization.
+- [ ] Enable weight-averaging for parallel training.
 - [X] Prune the averaged weights by removing all features that are exactly 0.